top of page

 Concurrent Pathway?

-The concurrent track was created to help eliminate some of the barriers to achieve a BSN.
-This allows students to earn an ADN/ASN and a BSN simultaneously.
-Students will receive diplomas from both their community college and Auburn University.
+The concurrent track helps remove barriers to earning a BSN by allowing students to complete an ADN/ASN and a BSN at the same time.
+Students will receive degrees from both their community college and Auburn University.

 How?

-Eligibility is determined by completion of 56 hours of required general education courses with a C or better and minimum of 2.5 GPA.
+Eligibility is determined by completion of 56 hours of required prerequisites courses with a C or better and minimum of 2.5 GPA.
 Courses can be completed at a community college or other accredited institution.

 When?